fmtr/hct/README.md

 )
 ```

-That's it.
-Now `hct` will handle everything else - like announcing the entity via MQTT, subscribing to the relevant topics, associating the entity with its parent device, translating Home Assistant to the provided IDs, etc. - for you.
+And that's it.
+Now `hct` will handle everything else mentioned above - and sharing what you've done just means sharing

-And sharing what you've done just means sharing the above script.
+the above script.